-POWERPREP™ Online contains two free full length timed practice tests that simulate the actual test.
+POWERPREP™ Online contains two free full-length timed practice tests that simulate the actual test.
 It includes all test features such as moving back and forth between questions, changing answers within a section and the on-screen calculator.
 It provides scores for the Verbal and Quantitative reasoning sections it also provides the correct answers to the questions in the Quantitative and Verbal sections.
 The scored sample essays for the essay prompts help students to evaluate their performance.
-There is also one untimed full length practice test 1 which provides correct answers to the test questions but does not provide scores to the Quantitative and Verbal Reasoning sections.
+There is also one untimed full-length practice test 1 which provides correct answers to the test questions but does not provide scores to the Quantitative and Verbal Reasoning sections.

-POWERPREP PLUS™ Online provides two paid full length tests with all the features that the free test provides.
+POWERPREP PLUS™ Online provides two paid full-length tests with all the features that the free test provides.
 It generates scores for all the three measures – Quantitative Reasoning, Verbal Reasoning and Analytical Writing within minutes.
-Along with explanation to the correct answers it also provides the difficulty level for each question and problem solving strategies used to determine correct answers in Quantitative Reasoning measure.
+Along with explanation to the correct answers, it also provides the difficulty level for each question and problem-solving strategies used to determine correct answers in Quantitative Reasoning measure.

-- time taken for each question
+- time is taken for each question

 - weak and strong areas

 - solutions to the questions

 - Analytical Writing score and tips.

 These tests are best suited for self-evaluation at different stages of the test Prep and to work out strategies for score improvement.